CVDpl/go-live-srad/README.md

 ### Flush behavior

 - Flush uses a freeze-and-swap strategy: first swap the `memtable` for a new one under a short lock, then build the segment from the frozen copy outside the lock.
 New inserts are minimally blocked and never lost from view.
-- Artifact construction is parallelized: `keys.dat` and filters are built in goroutines alongside the LOUDS chain.
+- Artifact construction is parallelized: `keys.dat` and the LOUDS/edges/tails indexes are built in goroutines; filters are built inline only when `AsyncFilterBuild` is disabled (otherwise they are produced in the background after Flush/Compact).

 ### Query Options